shiwaforce/poco/README.rst

  - branch (optional): branch name - default : master
  - ssh-key (optional): ssh file location for git repository - default: ~/.ssh/id_rsa
  - workspace (optional): the base directory, where the project will be checked out - default : ~/workspace
+ - developer-mode (optional): git commands not be used in workspace directory - not change branch and pull in projects

 Example 1 (empty):
 ::